willzxone/The-AI-Engineer-Challenge/frontend/README.md

 ## 🎯 How It Works

-1. **Enter Your API Key**: When you first load the app, you'll be prompted to enter your OpenAI API key.
-Don't worry - it's stored locally in your browser!

-2. **Set System Message**: Customize the AI's behavior with a developer/system message (optional, defaults to "You are a helpful AI assistant.")
+1. **Set System Message**: Customize the AI's behavior with a developer/system message (optional, defaults to "You are a helpful AI assistant.")

-3. **Start Chatting**: Type your message and hit Enter (or click Send).
+2. **Start Chatting**: Type your message and hit Enter (or click Send).
 Watch as the AI streams its response in real-time!

-4. **Clear Chat**: Want to start fresh?
+3. **Clear Chat**: Want to start fresh?
 Click the "Clear Chat" button to reset the conversation.

+**Note**: The OpenAI API key is configured on the backend server via the `OPENAI_API_KEY` environment variable.
+You don't need to enter it in the frontend!

 ## 🏗️ Project Structure